 We extend the useful life of our asset equipment by reusing it in our own operations or those of other companies.

 We reuse water from urban wastewater treatment plants to reduce the amount of fresh water consumed.

 What is circular economy?

-A production and consumption model that ensures sustainable growth over time, while driving resource optimization.
+It is a production and consumption model that ensures sustainable growth over time, promoting the optimization of resources.